ndicol/cinema-tickets-java/README.md

 ## Note
 All solutions are implemented on `main` branch.
+Added pipeline job to run `maven verify`.
+If unable to run please check your permissions

 ## Assumptions
 In additon to the assumptions given on the exercise, The following assumptions were made since not explicitly given in the instructions